-You can edit shapefiles in ArcGIS with any license level (ArcGIS for Desktop Basic, Standard, or Advanced).
+You can edit shapefiles in ArcGIS with any license level (ArcGIS Desktop Basic, Desktop Standard, or Desktop Advanced).
 However, there are a few factors to consider when editing shapefiles.

 Before you start editing, ensure the shapefile has the correct projection defined so ArcMap can display it with other projected data.
 Although you can edit data in different coordinate systems, it is generally best if all the data you plan to edit together has the same coordinate system as the data frame.
 This is especially important for shapefiles because shapefiles sometimes are created with an unknown coordinate system or have missing projection (.prj) files.